kubemq-io/kubemq-targets/README.md

 ### Source

-Source is a KubeMQ connection (in subscription mode) which listen to requests from services and route them to the appropriate target for action, and return back a response if needed.
+The source is a KubeMQ connection (in subscription mode), which listens to requests from services and route them to the appropriate target for action, and return back a response if needed.

-KubeMQ Targets supports all KubeMQ's messaging patterns: Queue, Events, Events-Store, Command and Query
+KubeMQ Targets supports all of KubeMQ's messaging patterns: Queue, Events, Events-Store, Command, and Query.

 | Type                                                                              | Kind                | Configuration                           |